Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động03/06/2024

-OSIRIS-APEX is the new name of the OSIRIS-REx spacecraft, which last September successfully dropped a sample of the asteroid Bennu carrying "seeds of life" to Earth, then redirected the OSIRIS-APEX mission in mid-air towards Apophis - nicknamed "God of Destruction".
+OSIRIS-APEX is the new name of the OSIRIS-REx spacecraft, which last September successfully dropped a sample of the asteroid Bennu carrying "seeds of life" to Earth, then redirected the OSIRIS-APEX mission mid-air towards Apophis - nicknamed "God of Destruction".

-According to a new announcement posted by NASA on its homepage, the OSIRIS-APEX spacecraft has just been confirmed to be completely "healthy", with its equipment still operating normally after a dangerously close approach to the Sun.
+According to a new announcement posted by NASA on its homepage, the OSIRIS-APEX spacecraft has just been confirmed to be completely "healthy", with its equipment still functioning normally after a dangerously close approach to the Sun.

 The spacecraft also just sent back to Earth a photo updating its status 6 months after approaching "hell".